ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 				'alignLeft', 'alignCenter', 'alignRight'
 			],

+			// Configure the available image resize options.
+			resizeOptions: [
+				{
+					name: 'imageResize:original',
+					label: 'Original',
+					value: null
+				},
+				{
+					name: 'imageResize:50',
+					label: '50%',
+					value: '50'
+				},
+				{
+					name: 'imageResize:75',
+					label: '75%',
+					value: '75'
+				}
+			],

-			// You need to configure the image toolbar, too, so it shows the new style buttons.
+			// You need to configure the image toolbar, too, so it shows the new style
+			// buttons as well as the resize buttons.
 			toolbar: [
 				'imageStyle:alignLeft', 'imageStyle:alignCenter', 'imageStyle:alignRight',
+				'|',
+				'imageResize',
 				'|',
 				'imageTextAlternative'
 			]